ktarbet/learning/Tibetan-Meditation.md

 homework:
 a) practice shamatha . ask question involentary/in-volentary
-b) focus on object (or breathing)- beginning examin attributes, shape,size, texture, to stablies mind in present moment (mindfullness).
+b) focus on object (or breathing)- begining examin attributes, shape,size, texture, to stablies mind in present moment (mindfullness).
 If breathing focus on the sublities of breathing: strength, depth, blockages, temperature, soft/hard. can count breaths.

-[don't over do it-- if distractins increase] multiple short meditaions may be better than a long one. different times of day may be better for you.
+[don't over do it-- if distractins increase] multiple short meditations may be better than a long one. different times of day may be better for you.

+## class #3

+diagram discussion

+Start at temple.
+Human/monk/meditator wearing robes represents aspiration. carrying two items: running rapidly at first (chasing wild elephant) elephant symbolizes mind (un-ruled) monkey represent agitated mind.
+Tools in hands of meditator: hook and lasso.
+Lasso is mindfulness – ability to remember our intentions.
+Hook is introspection – evaluates how are we doing.
+Flames represent effort required – lots of flames at the beginning and decrease over time as skill increases.
+Must cross bridge at the beginning over turbulent water.
+Water eventually becomes calmer over time.    [need to develop inspiration/aspirations to progress]

+Stage 1:  meditate every day for a few minutes (perhaps more than once in a day)

+student: the word for meditation translated -- becoming familiar with mind mala - beads for counting mantra recitations (more advanced-complex visualizations...)

+homework – correlate with elephant diagram, and continue looking at origin of thoughts that arise.